S. Husky Höskulds: Groundlift.org

 In 2009 Husky founded the online artist community Groundlift.org.
-In an effort to bring together like-minded artists and collaborators, Groundlift is now host to more than 40 artists worldwide, including over 50 albums and other digital artwork and has been tapped for several soundtracks and collaborations.
+In an effort to bring together artists and collaborators, Ground lift now host to more than 40 artists worldwide, including over 50 albums and other digital artwork and has been tapped for several soundtracks and collaborations.

 Mission

-Groundlift is a creative platform, an online community and forum for forward thinking and open minded artists and art lovers.
+Ground lift is a creative platform, an online community and forum for forward thinking and open minded artists and art lovers.
 A catalyst in the creation, distribution and sales of all types of digital art, audio and visual… music, photography, video, short films, animation and more.

-Groundlift Studios
+Ground lift Studios

 Leveraging the latest in digital technology, Husky and his Groundlift team currently operate studios in Los Angeles, Reykjavik and Paris.
-This international presence further enhances the online community idea, and allows for unparalleled creative freedom and collaboration.